-How to Create a Good GitHub Profile
+How to Create the Best GitHub Profile

-BestColleges.com is an advertising-supported site.
+www.bestcolleges.com is an advertising-supported site.
 Featured or trusted partner programs and all school search, finder, or match results are for schools that compensate us.
 This compensation does not influence our school rankings, resource guides, or other editorially-independent information published on this site.

 What Is GitHub?

 Git is an open-source version control system.
-When software developers design a program, they often make updates to the code during development or after the official release.
+When software developers design a program, they often update the code during development or after the official release.
 A version control system stores these updates in one place.

 GitHub offers private and public repositories.
 Users who house their projects in private repositories cannot take full advantage of the collaboration features on GitHub.
 However, programmers with private repositories can still use the project management tools in GitHub, which facilitate communication between managers and coders.

-Why Is Having a GitHub Profile Important?
+Why is Having a GitHub Profile Important?

 Coders should create a GitHub profile for two reasons: to showcase their work and connect with other developers.

 GitHub's collaborative features allow programmers to write code and develop projects for repositories that don't belong to them.
 However, GitHub saves all code written by the developer in their personal GitHub profile.
 A good GitHub profile acts as a virtual resume, displaying the practical abilities of each programmer.

 GitHub profiles make it easy for coders to showcase their work to potential employers.
 Over 3 million companies worldwide use GitHub, giving them viewing access to public profiles on the website.